tobiasrademacher/MCW-Implementing-Azure-Virtual-Desktop-in-the-enterprise/Hands-on lab/HOL step-by-step - Implementing Azure Virtual Desktop in the enterprise.md

 In this exercise, you will be working with groups in Azure Active Directory (Azure AD) to assist in managing access assignment to your application groups in AVD.
 The new ARM portal for AVD supports access assignment using Azure AD groups.
 This capability greatly simplifies access management.
 Groups will also be leveraged in this guide to manage share permissions in Azure Files for FSLogix.

-You will be creating three Azure AD groups to manage access to the different application groups; Personal, Pooled, and RemoteApp.
+You will be creating three Azure AD groups to manage access to the different application groups: Personal, Pooled, and RemoteApp.
 For this guide we will only create a single group for RemoteApps, but in a production scenario it is more common to use separate groups based on the app or persona defined by the customer.
 Be sure to make note of the groups you create, as they will be used in later exercises.

 It is also important to keep in mind that these groups can also originate from the Windows Active Directory environment and synchronize via Azure AD Connect.
 This will be another common scenario for customers that already have processes defined on-premises for group management.